victoriahao/Presentation_Web-Design-and-User-Experience-Engineering/README.md

 #### Designed recipe webpages' user interface, and developed the website using frontend web development skills and tools.
 #### Creatively designed cooking recipe website based on user requirements.
 Iteratively improved layout with customer feedback and usability testing.

-#### Learned skills: timely coordination and effective communication.
+#### Soft skills learned: timely coordination and effective communication.

 #### Produced a stylish and easy-to-use website with proven customer satisfaction.